graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 Example
 _______

-This example shows the source file for a rotate op, which takes three vectors and rotates the ``x`` and ``y`` ones by the ``angle`` one.
+This example shows the source file for a rotate operation, which takes three vectors and rotates the ``x`` and ``y`` ones by the ``angle`` one.

 .. literalinclude:: custom_rotate_op.cc